Na3MnO4/Cloudflare-DDNS/README.md

 # Deploy Self-Start
 Windows

+Edit the path of your py file in the vbs script

+e.g.

+    Dim ws
+    Set ws = Wscript.CreateObject("Wscript.Shell")
+    ws.Run "python.exe C:\Server\Cloudflare-DDNS\Cloudflare-DDNS.py",vbhide
+    Wscript.quit

-Copy the shortcut of the vbs script(Please ensure the original vbs script and the py file are in the same dictionary) in the shell:startup dictionary by entering shell:startup in Win+R
+Copy a shortcut of the vbs script in the shell:startup dictionary by entering shell:startup in Win+R